Microsoft Is Focusing On Entities, Too

 In addition to Microsoft’s Concept Graph, you can check to see if a client is in Bing Entity Search.

 2. Search in Google Trends to See if clients or their brands are listed.
-There are categories associated with things that you look up in trends.
+There are categories associated with things that you look up to in trends.
 For many things, one of the category items is “Search Term”, but there may be at least one other that can be an entity type.
 For instance, the additional category for my name is “American Consultant.”
-If clients or their brands are not listed in trends, that may be that they need to be understood as being an entity first.
+If clients or their brands are not listed in trends, that maybe that they need to be understood as being an entity first.

 4. Find Related Entities – If your client or one of their brands is in a knowledge base such as Wikipedia, look those up, and see if they mention other entities that may be related somehow.
-You may wish to include ones that are, within the content of a page that mentions your entities.
+You may wish to include ones that are, within the context of a page that mentions your entities.
 A place name may also be an entity, and if one is included, you may want to view the knowledge base entry for it as well.

 5. Disambiguate Entities using Sameas links – If there are multiple people with the same name as someone you mention on a site, and they are listed in disambiguation pages at a place such as Wikipedia, including a sameas link to the appropriate listing at Wikipedia for your individual from their knowledge base listing, shows that they are unique, and that will help Google Understand whom you are referring to.
 See: Google on Finding Entities: A Tale of Two Michael Jacksons